 The paper started by a review of the definitions: Political capitalism, state capture, and crony capitalism have overlapping definitions, so they are the same in practice.
-The SC index for state capture is an equally good measure for political capitalism and crony capitalism.

-The SC index cannot be used to study the development over time in the world.
+The SC index for state capture is consequently an equally good measure for political capitalism and crony capitalism.
+The index is a relative index where everything is seen relative to a constant international level.
+Thus, it cannot be used to study the development over time in the world.
 But it gives some insights into the relative movements of political capitalism in 172 countries.

 The note considers the long run/cross-country pattern in SC relative to three other indices: T for corruption, EF for market capitalism, and V for democracy.
-The four indices have large correlations, as all four have highly significant transitions.
+The four indices have large correlations.

+The main reason is that all four have highly significant transitions.
 When income increase from the traditional low-income level the modern high income level SC and T decreases, while EF and V increases.
 Countries develop from having authoritarian political capitalism to becoming democratic market economies.